aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

             if(sortedArray[midIndex] == target) {
                 return midIndex;
             } else if (sortedArray[midIndex] < target) {
-                // if mid-element is < then increase min because it will be in right side startIndex = midIndex + 1;
+                //If mid-element is < then increase min because it will be on right side startIndex = midIndex + 1;
             } else {
-                // if mid-element is > then reduce max because it will be in left side endIndex = midIndex - 1;
+                //If mid-element is > then reduce max because it will be on left side endIndex = midIndex - 1;
             }